Shashanksnraj/ReleaseGates/readme.md

 1. **Microsoft Azure Account:** You will need a valid and active azure account for the lab.

 1. You will need a **Visual Studio Team Services Account**.
-If you do not have one, you can sign up for free here- https://www.visualstudio.com/products/visual-studio-team-services-vs
+If you do not have one, you can sign up for free [here](https://www.visualstudio.com/team-services/)

 1. You will need a Personal Access Token (PAT) to set up your project using the Demo Generator.Please see this [article]((https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate)) for instructions to create your token.